In This Section

 If your application is approved

-If your application is approved you will be given a temporary Stamp 1 permission to remain in Ireland.
-If you are given permission to remain under this scheme you must then make an application for a Reactivation Employment Permit with the Department of Enterprise, Trade and Employment.
-Further information on that process can be found Reactivation Employment Permit – DETE (enterprise.gov.ie).
+If your application is approved, you will be given a temporary Stamp 1 permission to remain in Ireland for six months.
+If you are given permission to remain under this scheme you must then make an application for an Employment Permit to DETE.
+Further information on that process can be found Employment Permits – DETE (enterprise.gov.ie).

 If your application is refused